This is a guest post from Jenna Emmons of DogFriendlyTravel.com.

-It seems that the further south you go in California, the warmer attitudes are towards dogs.
+It seems that the further south you go in California in the USA, the warmer attitudes are towards dogs.
 In the Southern California city of San Diego, dogs are allowed in parks, on beaches, and at most restaurants with patios.

 Note: This post contains affiliate links, which means I may receive commission if you make a purchase using the links.

 It wasn’t baseball season when Louis and I visited San Diego, but we stayed within cheering distance of Petco Park.
 The Hotel Indigo San Diego Gaslamp Quarter is located in the heart of the entertainment district.

 Most Indigo hotels are dog-friendly, although pet policies can vary.
 Fortunately, the Hotel Indigo San Diego Gaslamp Quarter charges no fee for up to two dogs of any size.

 The management at Hotel Indigo does not allow dogs to be left in rooms unattended, but they welcome pets in their lobby restaurant and the Level 9 Bar.

 The rooftop bar even features a pet potty area with artificial grass.
 When the bar is closed, you can still access the pet area by contacting the front desk.
 It’s a comforting amenity for people who don’t want to wander around the city late at night.

 Believe it or not, the Level 9 Bar is not the only place in San Diego where dogs are allowed to go potty while you enjoy an adult beverage.
 Quartyard is a highly creative (and pet-friendly) establishment about a 10-minute walk from the Hotel Indigo.

 At Quartyard there is a fenced-in dog run, a concert stage, a beer garden, and several food outlets built out of recycled shipping containers.
 It’s open most days from midday to 8:30pm (until 10pm on Friday and Saturday) – check the latest opening hours before heading there.